 Though the preliminary practices are presented as introductory meditations in the world of Tibetan Buddhism, they are so complex that it sometimes seems like we need a PhD in Buddhism just to get started.
-Fortunately, these practices, known in Tibet as ngöndro, are more than worth the effort.
-Here is a list of books that will help you find your way if you’re just beginning, and inspire your practice if you’re an old pro.
+Fortunately, these practices, known in Tibet as Ngondro, are more than worth the effort.
+Here is a list of books that will help you find your way if you’re just beginning, and inspire your practice if you’re a seasoned practitioner.

 by Patrül Rinpoche

 If you’re looking for a classic work on the subject, look no further.
 This is a masterpiece of Buddhist literature.
 Keep in mind that this was written for a very different audience, so some of the stories and perspectives may seem out of touch with the modern world, but if you can get past some of the more traditional elements of this book, you’ll find a treasury of wisdom and practical advice on the preliminaries.
 This book is essential reading for all Ngondro practitioners.

 Khenpo Ngawang Pelzang, one of the greatest Tibetan masters of the early 20th century, was the heart student of Lungtok Tenpé Nyima, the Dharma heir of Patrül Rinpoche.
 When Khenpo Ngawang studied Words of My Perfect Teacher, Khenpo Ngawang recorded his teacher’s explanations and compiled them in this work.
 This book expands upon Patrül Rinpoche’s teachings, offering practical advice on the preliminary practices and profound explanations of core Buddhist teachings.
 Another must read for all Ngondro practitioners.